BuildBuds/who-are-you/README.md

 # who-are-you
-A quiz that allows others to test how well their perception of other people online coincides with reality
+A quiz that allows people to test how well their perception of people's online identities coincides with reality.